Enrique Díaz (footballer, born 1959): Club career

-A speedy leftsided winger, Díaz made his debut in the Costa Rican Primera División for his native Limonense on 17 April 1977 against Puntarenas, then played a year for Ramonense before joining Herediano in 1980, where he won the 1981 league title.
+A speedy left winger, Díaz made his debut in the Costa Rican Primera División for his native Limonense on 17 April 1977 against Puntarenas, then played a year for Ramonense before joining Herediano in 1980, where he won the 1981 league title.
 He played most of his professional career for Saprissa, amassing 444 league games and helped them to win four national titles during the 1980s and 1990s, as well one CONCACAF Champions Cup in 1993.

 He was known as El Zancudo ('leggy') on account of his very long legs.
 He played a total of 676 official games, scoring 88 goals.
 A testimonial game against Chilean side Universidad Católica to honor his retirement was suspended after the Chilean side's defender Raimundo Tupper committed suicide a few days before the game in San José.

 International career

 Díaz made 52 appearances for the senior Costa Rica national football team from 1979 to 1992.
 He was part of the team that beat then 1982 FIFA World Cup champions Italy in the 1984 Olympics in Los Angeles.
 He also played with Costa Rica in 8 of the 1990 FIFA World Cup qualifiers, but was dropped by coach Bora Milutinovic from the team that played in the World Cup, alongside Evaristo Coronado and Álvaro Solano despite a national cry for his inclusion.

 His final international was a December 1992 FIFA World Cup qualification match against Honduras.